-Committed to nursing education and service, Dr. Go has served in a variety of roles, including working as an administrator in a long-term care facility and developing and running a nursing agency with over 500+ nurses.
-She notably founded and served as chief executive officer for both the AVTECH Institute of Technology and Allied Health, a practical nursing school, and is the president and owner of Nursing Network, LLC.
+Committed to nursing education and service, Dr. Go has served in a variety of roles, including working as an administrator in a long-term care facility and developing and running a nursing agency with over 500 nurses.
+She notably founded and served as chief executive officer of both the AVTECH Institute of Technology and Allied Health, a practical nursing school, and is the president and owner of Nursing Network LLC.
 Currently, she is also a faculty member for both William Paterson University and Fairleigh Dickinson University, where she serves as an adviser for the Henry P. Becton School of Nursing and Allied Health.

 Looking toward the future, Dr. Go’s goal is to expand her service range, bringing her skills in nursing education and long-term care to other countries.
 She further hopes to involve herself in efforts to combat the ongoing nurse shortage, since it is not only a matter of ensuring quality care for patients but of creating healthy work environments for nurses to mitigate overworking and burnout.
 One of the most important lessons she has learned over the years is the importance of careful thought and emotional intelligence when dealing regularly with a large number of people, something that she does every day when working with the more than 500 nurses in her employ.
 Dr. Go’s absolute favorite part of her career is providing patients with compassion, care and inspiration, and simply being there when the patient needs her.